saritasa-nest/saritasa-dotnet-tools/docs/common/datetime.rst

 .. function:: DateTime Truncate(DateTime target, DateTimePeriod period, CultureInfo cultureInfo = null)

     Truncates date by specified period.
-Begin of period.
+Return begin of period.

 .. function:: int CompareTo(DateTime target, DateTime value, DateTimePeriod period)

-    The same as ``DateTime.CompareTo`` method but with additional truncation.
+    Compares the value of the instance to a specified ``DateTime`` object with truncation, and returns an integer that indicates whether this instance is earlier than, the same as, or later than the specified ``DateTime`` value.

 .. function:: IEnumerable<DateTime> GetRange(DateTime fromDate, DateTime toDate)